diommsantos/Gx64Sync/README.md

 ## Ghidra plugin

 The Ghidra plugin is tied to the Ghidra version it is being installed on.
-Currently is necessary to build it;
+Currently it is necessary to build it;
 built plugins will be provided in the future for the latest Ghidra versions.

 ### Build the Ghidra extension